-Located on the second floor of the Museum of Jewish Heritage – A Living Memorial to the Holocaust, LOX is situated overlooking New York Harbor.
+Our kosher cafe is located on the second floor of the Museum of Jewish Heritage – A Living Memorial to the Holocaust, LOX is situated overlooking New York Harbor.
 Enjoy spectacular views of the Statue of Liberty, Ellis Island, the Hudson River, the Verrazanno Bridge, and the Garden of Stones, a landscape artwork created by renowned artist Andy Goldsworthy.

 Chef and Owner

-Chef and owner David Teyf brings tradition to the forefront, highlighting the natural beauty of his ingredients, just as his grandfather did.
+Kosher cafe chef and owner David Teyf brings tradition to the forefront, highlighting the natural beauty of his ingredients, just as his grandfather did.

 Offering different varieties of house-cured salmon, other options include whitefish salad, deviled eggs, borscht, egg salad, grilled cheese, and various bagel and cream cheese sandwich options.
 Less common fare such as matzoh babka are recipes handed down to Mr. Teyf from his grandfather.
 Sweet entrees such as blintzes and challah French toast are local favorites.

 Dessert isn’t overlooked, either.
 Treat yourself to babka, black and white cookies, and Russian coffee cake.

 This kosher dairy restaurant also offers a to-go menu of sandwiches and desserts.

 Looking for a high-end Glatt Kosher caterer in Lower Manhattan?
 LOX caters to events large and small in the Museum.
 David Teyf’s hospitality group Madison and Park can help with events offsite.